 B. Directions

-1. Preparing the Rice: Rinse the rice under cold water until the water runs clear.
-This removes excess starch and helps prevent the rice from becoming gummy.
+- Prep the Rice: Rinse the rice under cold water until it runs clear.
+That keeps it from getting mushy.

-2. Cooking the Rice: Choose your cooking method.
-For stovetop, combine rinsed rice and broth in a pot, bring to a boil, then reduce heat to low, cover, and simmer for about 18-20 minutes.
-For a pressure cooker, place all ingredients in the cooker and cook on high pressure for 3-4 minutes, followed by a quick release.
+- Cook the Rice: On the stove, mix rice and broth in a pot.
+Bring to a boil, then lower heat, cover and simmer for 18–20 minutes.
+If you use a pressure cooker, cook on high for 3–4 minutes, then quick release.

 C. Tips for Perfect Cheesy Rice